-As of December 31, 2013, we operated our business in four segments: (i) office real estate, (ii) retail real estate, (iii) multifamily residential real estate and (iv) general contracting and real estate services that are conducted through our taxable REIT subsidiaries ("TRSs").
+As of December 31, 2014, we operated our business in four segments: (i) office real estate, (ii) retail real estate, (iii) multifamily residential real estate and (iv) general contracting and real estate services that are conducted through our taxable REIT subsidiaries ("TRS").
 Net operating income (segment revenues minus segment expenses) or "NOI" is the measure used by management to assess segment performance and allocate our resources among our segments.
-See Note 3 to our consolidated and combined financial statements in Item 8 of this Annual Report on Form 10-K.
+NOI is not a measure of operating income or cash flows from operating activities as measured by GAAP and is not indicative of cash available to fund cash needs.
+As a result, NOI should not be considered an alternative to cash flows as a measure of liquidity.
+Not all companies calculate NOI in the same manner.
+We consider NOI to be an appropriate supplemental measure to net income because it assists both investors and management in understanding the core operations of our real estate and construction businesses.
+See Note 3 to our consolidated and combined financial statements in Item 8 of this Annual Report on Form 10-K for a reconciliation of NOI to net income.

-We define same store properties as those that we owned and operated and that were stabilized for the entirety of both periods presented.
-Same store properties exclude those that were in lease-up during the periods presented.
+We define same store properties as those that we owned and operated and that were stabilized for the entirety of both periods compared.
+Same store properties exclude those that were in lease-up during the periods compared.
 We generally consider a property to be in lease-up until the earlier of: (i) the quarter after the property reaches 80% occupancy or (ii) the thirteenth quarter after the property receives its certificate of occupancy.